Outlook add-ins overview

 Currently, there are additional considerations when designing and implementing add-ins for mobile clients.
 To learn more, see Add support for add-in commands in Outlook on mobile devices.

 Outlook add-ins are supported in Outlook on Windows, Outlook on Mac, Outlook on the web, Outlook on iOS, Outlook on Android, and Outlook.com.
 Not all of the newest features are supported in all clients at the same time.
-Please refer to articles and API references for those features to see which applications they may or may not be supported in.
+For details about feature support on clients and servers, see Requirement sets supported by Exchange servers and Outlook clients and articles specific to those features.

 Get started building Outlook add-ins